When you log into Alpine Chorus, the first view displayed is the user's home page.

 A feed of comments and discussions pertaining to projects you are connected to.

-Because the dashboard system was designed to be flexible and to grow, the infrastructure was in place to build and add new widgets at any time.
+Because the dashboard system was designed to be flexible and to grow, the infrastructure was in place to build and add new widgets in an ongoing manner.

 A backlog of potential widgets was populated initially with ideas from the initial product ideation sessions and added to when a new idea presented itself, such as when watching users at work in the application.
 Some of the future possibilities included: